‘X-Men’ Director Bryan Singer Accused Of Raping 17-Year-Old Boy

-Bryan Singer joins the list of alleged sexual predators embroiled in the ongoing sexual abuse scandal in Hollywood.
+Bryan Singer has joined, or re-joined, the list of alleged sexual predators embroiled in the ongoing sexual abuse scandal in Hollywood.

 As accusations of sexual harassment and abuse continue to bring down some of the most influential filmmakers, producers and actors in the U.S., renowned X-Men director Bryan Singer, 52, is being sued for allegedly raping a 17-year-old boy on a yacht in Seattle in 2003.

 Singer vehemently denies the allegations.
 The lawsuit claims that the yacht in question was owned by a rich tech investor, Lester Waters.
-The alleged sexual assault incident took place during a gay party, including Singer and the plaintiff, Cesar Sanchez-Guzman.
+The alleged sexual assault took place during a party, including Singer and the plaintiff, Cesar Sanchez-Guzman.

-According to the lawsuit, obtained by TMZ, X-Men filmmaker forced Sanchez-Guzman to perform oral sex, before anally penetrating the then 17-year-old boy.
+According to the lawsuit obtained by TMZ, the X-Men filmmaker forced Sanchez-Guzman to perform oral sex, before sodomizing the then 17-year-old boy.
 Singer was 38 at the time of the alleged incident.

 After the alleged sexual assault, Singer told Sanchez-Guzman that he was a famous Hollywood producer who could help him kickstart his acting career in return for staying silent about the incident, according to the lawsuit filed in state court in Seattle.